 Princess Marguretta really had it in the cleavage department, the hip and butt department, and the movie star glamour hair and makeup departments.
-Of course her assets were perfectly defined by her form-fitting white couture gown.
-The sparkle of her understated diamonds was nothing compared to the gleam in her eyes when she spotted the pearl necklace.
+Of course her assets were perfectly defined by her form-fitting lilac suit.
+The sparkle of her understated diamonds was nothing compared to the gleam in her eyes when she spotted the pearls Kat wore.

 “What a lovely necklace, Katrina.”

 “He is such a dear.”
 She turned to him.
 “I have one very much like it.
 Surely you remember.”